takiyu/tinyndarray/README.md

 * [x] Replace axis reduction function with more effective algorithm.
    * [ ] Implement more effective algorithm.
+* [ ] Replace slice method's recursive call with loop for speed up.
 * [ ] Improve inverse function with LU decomposition.
 * [ ] Implement reference slice which dose not effect the current performance.
 * [ ] Introduce SIMD instructions.